DeclarativeHub/ReactiveKit/README.md

 }
 ```

-So with ReactiveKit we can implement previous example like this:
+So with ReactiveKit we can implement the previous example like this:

 ```swift
 let counter = Signal<Int, Never> { observer in